bennycode/ts2esm/README.md

 > Use TypeScript 5.2 or later as there have been [breaking changes to the Node.js settings](https://devblogs.microsoft.com/typescript/announcing-typescript-5-2/#breaking-changes-and-correctness-fixes), which you don't want to miss.

 > [!IMPORTANT]
-> TypeScript 5.3 introduced a [breaking change with import attributes](https://devblogs.microsoft.com/typescript/announcing-typescript-5-3-beta/#import-attributes) as they deprecate import assertions.
+> Since TypeScript 5.3 import assertions are [replaced with import attributes](https://devblogs.microsoft.com/typescript/announcing-typescript-5-3-beta/#import-attributes).

 ## Video Tutorial